-Globalization and Indigenous/Cultural Minorities
+(3-0) 15 weeks Globalization and Indigenous/ Cultural Minorities

 The survival of indigenous and minority cultures in various societies.
 Relationships among race, class, culture, and politics.
 Genocide, ethnocide, and the future of native peoples in the modern state.
-Prerequisite: ANTH 201 or ANTH 203 or consent of the Department.

 Technology and Culture